5002coyrrah/DiscordBot/README.md

 Feel free to use this but please make sure to give me credit

-if you encounter any errors or have any feature requests/queries feel free to dm me on twitter or discord @HarryOC493#5941
+if you encounter any errors or have any feature requests/queries feel free to dm me on twitter or discord @HarryOC493#5941 or submit an issue

 Usage:
   You Need to install the requirements.txt using pip3